So, You Think You Love Horses?

 Gullet

-[Saddle Parts] A gullet is a bent metal piece, shaped similar to the top edges of a coat hanger that aids in fitting the saddle to a given horses body.
+[Saddle Parts] A gullet bar is a structural member that forms the part of the saddle tree that the perpendicular the the axis of the tree.
+These can be fixed or adjustable.
+The adjustable type allows the rider to change the configuration of the saddle to fit on a different horse.
+An adjustable gullet bar is a bent metal piece, shaped similar to the top edges of a coat hanger that comes in several different bar angle sizes and is provided with the saddle.
+They are generally color coded.
 Some horses have a narrow back and others a broad back.
-Placing a properly sized gullet allows a saddle to fit the horse.
-Gullets are set in the forward part of the saddle under the pommel, near the horse's withers and covered with a flap.
-Both English and western saddles have them.
-They can be switched for a different sized one if the saddle does not fit a given horse.
+Having a properly sized gullet allows a saddle to fit the horse.
+Adjustable gullets bars are set in the forward part of the saddle under the pommel, near the horse's withers and covered with a flap.

 Glossary of Equestrian Terms: Main Alphabetical Listing